yangsec888/wmap/README.md

 ## Author Contact
-This program is designed and developed by Yang Li.
+This program is designed and developed by Sam (Yang) Li.
 You can reach him by Email: <yang.li@owasp.org>
 ## Bug Report or Feature Request?
 Contact the author Sam (Yang) Li directly at email 'yang.li@owasp.org'.